ciotlosm/docs-lovelace/Readme.md

 Thare are two migration scripts:

+> The scripts might not be up to date with 0.73.0 on release day.
+Please be patient.

 - Thanks to [@OttoWinter](https://github.com/OttoWinter) for the [migration script](https://gist.github.com/OttoWinter/730383148041824bc47786ea292572f8)
 - Thanks to [@dale3h](https://github.com/dale3h) for the [migration script that works also for packages](https://github.com/dale3h/python-lovelace)